Dodge Caravan: 2017 model year

 Sales of the Grand Caravan began in Mexico during this model year, positioned as the most accessible minivan in its class.
-Three models available in the Mexican market were SE, SXT and SXT Plus.
+Three models available in the Mexican market were SE, SXT, and SXT Plus.

-FCA unveiled the Chrysler Pacifica, a new minivan for the 2017 model year, at the 2016 North American International Auto Show.
-The Pacifica replaced the Chrysler Town & Country, but it was originally stated that the 2016 model of the Dodge Caravan would be produced for one more model year as a lower-cost alternative to the Pacifica, before being discontinued.
-In January 2017, FCA CEO Sergio Marchionne stated that it was not clear if the Caravan would be discontinued, and that they would have to look into offering "some level of affordable access to the Pacifica at the lower end to try and replace the outgoing models" (this would eventually come in the form of the sixth-generation Voyager, which was briefly produced alongside the RT Caravan).
-Despite the introduction of the higher-cost Pacifica model, sales of the Caravan increased by 26% in 2016.
+At the 2016 North American International Auto Show, FCA unveiled the Chrysler Pacifica, a new minivan for the 2017 model year.
+The Pacifica replaced the Chrysler Town & Country, but it was originally stated that the 2016 model of the Dodge Caravan would be produced for one more model year as a lower-cost alternative to the Pacifica before being discontinued.
+In January 2017, FCA CEO Sergio Marchionne stated that it was not clear if the Caravan would be discontinued, and that the company would have to look into offering "some level of affordable access to the Pacifica at the lower end to try and replace the outgoing models" (this would eventually come in the form of the sixth-generation Voyager, which was briefly produced alongside the RT Caravan).
+Despite the introduction of the higher-cost Pacifica, sales of the Caravan increased by 26% in 2016.
 A substantial number of Caravans are sold to low-margin rental fleets.
-The vehicle continues to be positioned for price-conscious customers and it draws traffic to dealerships when the vehicle is aggressively priced.
+The vehicle continued to be positioned for price-conscious customers, and drew traffic to dealerships when the vehicle was aggressively priced.
 Additionally, FCA provided various rebates and incentives to assist purchases of the Grand Caravan and other models by customers with credit scores of less than 620.

 According to a report by an automotive journalist, this strategy helps the Chrysler Pacifica hold its value better while also having a more affordable minivan available.
-Over 60% of the Dodge Caravan's sales goes to fleet sales and the vehicle was the second best selling vehicle for rental fleet sales.
+Over 60% of the Dodge Caravan's sales went to fleet sales, and the vehicle was the second best-selling vehicle for rental fleet sales.